 For UX Researchers:

-- Build research repositories with searchable video quotes
+- Maintain a searchable repository of video quotes

 The Traditional Method: Manual Transcription